 That inflation mechanism was ended by community vote in October 2019.
 And in November 2019, the overall lumen supply was reduced.
 Now there are about 50 billion lumens, total, in existence, and no more lumens will be created.

 Nearly 20 billion lumens are out in the open market, and the Stellar Development Foundation retains the other 30 billion or so to develop and promote the growth of Stellar, per its mandate.
 Those lumens will enter the public markets over the next few years.
 Anyone who wants a complete accounting for all lumens in existence should visit our Lumen Accounting guide for detailed explanations of major lumen metrics, as well as instructions on how to calculate supply details from the ground-up using Stellar’s APIs.

 You need lumens to use Stellar.
 Luckily, they’re for sale on many exchanges and available for trade directly on the Stellar network as well.
 See our longer list of lumen-supporting exchanges for options.

 Note that digital currencies can be volatile and buying them can be risky.
 While lumens will always have utility in the Stellar network, the price of lumens denominated in fiat currency may change, and you could lose significant value.

-For storing lumens and for easy access to network features like payments and peer-to-peer sends, we recommend a hardware or digital wallet from our wallets list.
+For storing lumens and for easy access to network features like payments and peer-to-peer sends, we recommend a hardware or digital wallet from our Projects and Partners wallets list.